752963e64/AwfuLite/README.md

 - swapped some keybinding to more common one... (at least for me...)

 ## TODO
+- auto increase mouse selection for document while close to the frame edges
 - audio engine
 - binary report tools
 - store session